gilesgamon/ssl-wmq-camel-sqs-broker/README.md

 WIP but - in principle load some vars (see below) and run 'cd docker ; ./build.sh', should deliver back an executable (fat) jar and a server-chain.jks.
 Terraform to follow.

-Now you should have a jar in target and a server-chain.jks - copy these to another machine (if required), which has IBM Java installed and use the startup scipts to run it.
+Now you should have a jar in target and a server-chain.jks in an artefacts directory - copy these to another machine (if required), which has IBM Java installed and use the startup scipts to run it.

 This is designed to (ultimately) be run in AWS with configuration held in SecretsManager / SSM.
 The help achieve this, the configuration is expected to he put into ENV vars a further iteration of this is expected to switch that to a single var with a JSON structure.
 TO DO